schipholgroup/takeoff/docs/_deployment-steps/deploy_to_kubernetes.md

 ```

 ### Eventhub producer policy secrets
 Eventhub producer policy secrets from [`configure_eventhub`](deployment-step/configure-eventhub) are available during this task.
-This make it possible for the configuration below:
+This makes it possible for the configuration below to inject the secrets into `my_kubernetes_config.yml.j2`:
 ```yaml
 steps:
   - task: configure_eventhub